mjul/diesel/README.md

 ```

-# Defining simple value types
+# Defining Simple Value Types

+    (defvaluetype <typename>)
+    (defvaluetype <typename> <type>)
-    (defvaluetype <typename> <type?>)
+    (defvaluetype <typename> <properties>)

-When you compile the defvaluetype, Diesel generates .NET code in your language,
+When you compile the `defvaluetype`, Diesel generates .NET code in your language,
+emitting a  value type (`struct` in C#) with the declared properties,
-building a struct with a Value property carrying, constructor to set it, and
+a constructor to set them and equality operator overloads to give it full value equality semantics.

-equality operator overloads.
+In the first two cases, where properties are not declared the property name is always `Value`.
 The type is optional, it defaults to Int32.

+If multiple properties are desired, the list of properties and their types must be declared.

-### Example
+### Examples

     (defvaluetype EmployeeNumber)
     (defvaluetype Amount Decimal)
+    (defvaluetype EmployeeName (string First, string Last))

+The single-property declaration can also be written in the property list format, i.e. the `Amount`
+type above can also be declared as `(defvaluetype Amound (Decimal Value))`.

+The code generation is straight-forward, for example, the declaration
-The first of these declarations yields a type with value semantics and equality operator overloads:
+`(defvaluetype EmployeeNumber)` yields a type with value semantics and
+equality operator overloads like this:

 ```csharp